Towards Data-Driven Metrics for Social Robot Navigation Benchmarking: Experimental Results

 \subsection{Training procedure}

-After discarding the trajectories used as control questions, we create a 0.9/0.05/0.05 train/validation/test split and train a GRU-based neural network.
+Discarding the trajectories used as control questions, we create a $0.9$/$0.05$/$0.05$ train/validation/test split and train a GRU-based neural network.
+The split is generated randomly constraining all variants of each trajectory to be assigned to the same subset to prevent data leakage.
+The split ratio was chosen to maximize the amount of data available for training, given the diversity of contexts and trajectories.
+Considering the dataset’s moderate size, it ensures stable learning while keeping the validation and test sets sufficient to assess generalization.
+In total, these subsets correspond to $181$ and $211$ trajectories, $44$ and $50$ minutes worth of trajectory data, respectively, which we consider sufficient for evaluation.

 The network consists of a GRU connected to an MLP.
 The GRU has 4 layers with 256-unit hidden layers, and the output of the last step of its sequence is fed into an MLP with a 256-unit hidden layer and a 1-unit output layer.
 The hidden layers use LeakyReLU activation with a $0.01$ negative slope, and the output layer uses sigmoid activation.
-The model is trained with a batch size of 32 and a learning rate of 1e-5, using MSE loss with the target of the raters' scores.
-The training follows an early-stopping strategy with a patience of 20 epochs.
-Checkpoint saving is performed every time the loss of the validation set improves.
+The model is trained with a batch size of $32$ and a learning rate of $1e-5$, using MSE loss with the target of the raters' scores.
+The training follows an early-stopping strategy with a patience of $20$ epochs.